pwighton/ci-qms/QM-001--QualityManual.md

     capture systems)
 -   Software used to process, transform, or analyze subject data

-All software development activities related to observational studies **SHALL** be performed and documented in accordance with the Observational Study Software Development and Validation Procedure, SOP-015.
+All software development activities related to software used to collect or process *observational study* data **SHALL** be performed and documented in accordance with the Observational Study Software Development and Validation Procedure, SOP-015.

 Software used collect or process *observational study* data **SHALL** maintain version control and data integrity in accordance with ALCOA+ principles